 A common feature of western gnostic traditions is dualism of some sort.
 Absolute dualists like Zoroastrians and Manichaeans believe that opposing forces of good and evil have both existed from eternity, and that the battle between them is real.
 Mitigated dualists see one of the forces, usually evil, as inferior to the other.
 The material world is typically believed to be the creation of a flawed creator, a place of suffering from which the spark of the divine inside our dying bodies seeks to escape through gnosis.

 I believe that gnosticism is able to inform taoism, by validating the mystic’s search for experiential knowledge and living, here-and-now insight.
 This search will go on no matter what form “religious” taoism takes across time and cultures.
-And taoism offers to gnosticism what I believe is a more accurate form of dualism, the complementary dualism of yin and yang.
+And taoism offers to gnosticism what I believe is a more accurate form of dualism, the complementary dualism (perhaps better described as a dialectical monism) of yin and yang.
 They are the ultimate syzygy; there is no light without darkness, no good without evil.
 This is true of all creation, in whole and in all of its parts.
 The goal of gnosis is to experience the wholeness of one’s being as a manifestation of the original One, the Tao.

 The First Sermon to the Dead

 Carl Jung’s Seven Sermons to the Dead, written early in his career, are an expression of what may be called gnostic depth psychology.
 The first sermon is a very eloquent expression of how the One becomes the many by its differentiation into complementary and inseparable qualities.
 Dr. Jung uses the word pleroma (fullness) to refer to what I believe is more properly called the One, the ultimate source of all.
 (In classical gnosticism, the pleroma is the fullness of all the emanations from the One, the Aeons, which make up the spiritual world.)